stuartsierra/lazytest/README.md

 Each assertion is an isolated expression that returns logical true or
 false:

-    (testing simple-addition
+    (spec simple-addition
        (is (= 2 (+ 1 1))
            (= 4 (+ 2 2))))

 Within `is`, any assertion may be preceded by a doc string:

-    (testing confused-addition
+    (spec confused-addition
        (is "Two plus two is four"
            (= 4 (+ 2 2))
            "Two plus two is five?!"
            (= 5 (+ 2 2))))

-`testing` expressions may be nested to any depth:
+`spec` expressions may be nested to any depth:

-    (testing minus "The minus function"
+    (spec minus "The minus function"
-      (testing "when called with one argument"
+      (spec "when called with one argument"
-        (testing "negates that argument"
+        (spec "negates that argument"
           (is (= -1 (- 1))
               (= -2 (- 2)))))
-      (testing "when called with two arguments"
+      (spec "when called with two arguments"
-        (testing "subtracts"
+        (spec "subtracts"
           (is (= 0 (- 5 5))
               (= 1 (- 3 2))))))